 Green and Schwarz [52] and Gross et al. [53] showed all anomalies vanish for SO(32) and $E_8\times E_8$ string theory, respectively.
 String theory may provide an anomaly-free path to quantum gravity [54].
 However, I claim quantum gravity is not the unification of gravity and quantum theory.
 I can produce a unification of the Standard Model and gravitation without it.
 How can a theory whose effects are entirely negligible be important?
 The relationship between gravity and quantum theory is given below.
 But if you must have a quantum theory of gravity, my new way of doing quantum field theory will help.

-This being said, I will now show why 3DT is anomaly-free.
+This being said, I will now show why 3D time is anomaly-free.
 First, as will be shown below, the 6D metric tensor in this theory contains all types of 4D matter fields.
 In addition, the 6D curvature scalar contains all types of 4D matter terms.
-These are accomplished by expanding the vector $\w g_{5\mu}$ in terms of spherical harmonics, spinors and 6D rotation group generators.
-Now, the Lagrangian for 3DT is the 6D curvature scalar.
+These are accomplished by expanding certain components of the metric tensor in terms of spherical harmonics, spinors and 6D rotation group generators.
+Now, the Lagrangian for 3D time is the 6D curvature scalar.
 There are no other terms, which could be called 6D matter terms.
 In other words, in six dimensions, spacetime is empty.
 There are no currents.
 Thus, there are no conservation laws.
 Now, anomalies are quantum mechanical violations of conservation laws.
 Without conservation laws there are no anomalies.
-Therefore, 3DT is anomaly-free.
+Therefore, 3D time is anomaly-free.